pwyf/ati/2018/agencies/australia-dfat.md

 ---

-should improve publication of information in open standard should work on performance related information should ensure wuality of information made available on IATI
+Australia-DFAT should improve the comprehensiveness of its publication to the IATI Registry and make more information available in an open and comparable format.
+In particular, it should work towards collecting and publishing performance related information.
+While doing so, it should also ensure the quality of the information made available so that for example, the most up to date documents containing relevant information are made available.
+Australia-DFAT should improve the comprehensiveness of its publication to the IATI Registry and make more information available in an open and comparable format.
+In particular, it should work towards collecting and publishing performance related information.

 ---